EthanThatOneKid/osm-dude/README.md

 * returns an element interactions template as seen [here](lib/elementInteractionsTemplate.js).
 ### `log()`
 * intended for debugging purposes.
-* prints to the console a summary of the data within the `MrWorldwide` instance.
+* prints to the console a summary of the data within the `OsmDude` instance.
 * returns an object that represents the summary printed to the console.

 ## 📝 Examples